 Here are a few of the other sites that you can use it on:

 Grammarly also has its own keyboard that you can use on your smartphone.
 This is available for both iOS and Android devices.

 Once activated, the app will check your writing as you compose an email or text message.
 It is very useful if you want to catch those little mistakes that are so easy to make on phones, and it also has smart predictions to speed up your typing.

 You can download the app at the Play Store or the App Store.

 How much does Grammarly cost?

-Grammarly Business costs $15 per user per month when billed annually.
-This provides you with everything included in premium with the addition of an admin panel, statistics for your team, centralized billing and priority support.
+(There is also a Grammarly Business option which costs $12.50 per user per month when billed annually.
+This provides you with everything included in Grammarly Premium with the addition of an admin panel, statistics for your team, etc.)

 Free version: What you get

-It provides you with a comprehensive spelling, grammar and punctuation checker, which is more powerful than the average spell check you get with most word processors.
+It provides you with the basics you need to lay down your writing foundation, with a comprehensive spelling, grammar, and punctuation checker, which is more powerful than the average spell check you get with most word processors.

 The free version will catch most of the basic mistakes in your writing as well as suggesting words that you may have meant to use.
 For example, it highlights spelling mistakes: